Updated April 13, 2021

-You may have heard the sad news that one of Berri’s vets is closing.
+You may have heard the sad news that one of the vets in Berri is closing.
 This comes hot on the heels of YP vets announcing the same thing: the closure of their Port Pirie clinic.

 In both cases, a lack of vets has been cited as the main reason.
 So in the interests of the care for your pets, it’s worth taking a closer look at what’s happening to the vet supply in Australia.
 Afterwards, I’ll offer some advice for new graduates and recently employed vets.